ResidentMario/subway-explorer-api/README.md

 pip install click
 ```

-### Feeding in realtime data
+### Localizing data

 The MTA publishes GTFS-Realtime data for every line in its system.
 This data is split up across several different feeds, each one of which updated every 30 seconds.
 This data is the raw input for this project, and if you want to do something similar you need to archive it somehow.

 Unfortunately no public archives up-to-date archives exist; if you want to use this API for current data, you will need to archive the data yourself.

-I've done this using an AWS Lambda function feeding into a packet of AWS S3 buckets, triggered by a AWS CloudWatch cron job.
+I've done this using an AWS Lambda function feeding into a packet of AWS S3 buckets, triggered by a AWS CloudWatch cron job running once a minute.
 A copy of the script doing this work is available as `aws-lambda-archiver.py` in the `scripts` folder.
 You can use this script to archive feeds up on AWS yourself.

 The `localize-gtfs-r-records.py` script can download batches of relevant GTFS-Realtime fields: